-Prerequisite: Minimum IA Assessment reading score of 239 8th grade.
-Integrated Science is a course designed to continue the knowledge spiral curriculum begun in middle school.
+Integrated Science (6011, 6012) Two Credits, Half Block Grades 9, 10, 11, 12 Integrated Science is a course designed to continue the knowledge spiral curriculum begun in middle school.
 In this course students will study topics from the areas of physics and earth science in a manner that allows you to see the interconnections between them.
 Students will conduct many laboratory activities to gain a better understanding of these topics.

-Enhanced Integrated Science (6021, 6022) Two Credits, Half Block
+Enhanced Integrated Science (6021, 6022) Two Credits, Half Block Grade 9

 Prerequisite: Teacher Recommendation and a Grade of B- or Higher in 8th Grade Science.
 The core curriculum of this course is the same as that of Integrated Science, with many of the topics studied at a deeper level.
-Students will find themselves challenged at a high level and will be expected to
+Students will find themselves challenged at a high level and will be expected to meet rigorous standards.

-Applied Biology (6030) Two Credits, Block Grades 10, 11, 12 Prerequisite: Integrated Science or Applied Integrated Science and approval from Integrated Science Instructors.
+Applied Biology(6030)Two Credits, BlockGrades 10, 11, 12Prerequisite:Integrated Science or Applied Integrated Science and approval from Integrated Science Instructors.Integrated Science Instructors.